Sustainable fishing and aquaculture

 Taking action to support commercial, recreational and Aboriginal cultural fisheries and aquaculture to be economically viable and ecologically sustainable into the future.

-NSW oyster farmers are protecting seagrass by applying guidelines outlined in the NSW Oyster Industry Sustainable Aquaculture Strategy.
+Protecting important seagrass habitat by using the best-practice guidelines in the NSW Oyster Industry Sustainable Aquaculture Strategy.